 When working in a complex multi-project environment, it’s extremely difficult to decide which of the tasks have the highest priority.
 Modern resource management solutions are capable of automatic prioritization of assignments across the whole project environment, which, of course, is a great help for a project and resource manager.
 If these priorities are neglected, and the order of completing tasks is based on a project manager’s or stakeholders’ assumptions, there’s a high risk of turning your project environment into chaos.

 Ignoring the data on resources’ performance

 Project managers who work in a multi-project environment often focus too much on projects’ progress, and pay insufficient attention to resources’ performance.
-However, when projects have shared resources, employees’ performance is an important indicator of the whole project environment’s “health”.
-Due to dependencies between projects, one single employee who doesn’t cope with their workload can become a source of problems for a project environment.
+However, when projects have shared resources, employees’ performance is not only the basis for productive project work but an important indicator of the whole project environment’s “health”.
+Due to dependencies between projects, one single employee who doesn’t cope with their workload can become a source of problems for the whole project environment.
 What is more, the consequences of problems on the resource level will be reflected on the project level over time, and it can take a lot of effort to change the situation.

 Misinterpreting the information provided by the system

 To make the right decisions that can transform the project and resource management process for the better, information provided by the tool (e.g., graphs showing resource utilization or workload, etc.) should be correctly interpreted.
 The system transforms the raw data into information and presents it in a certain way, but it’s up to a project/resource manager to make sense of it and draw the right conclusions.